JWock82/Pynite/README.md

 # What's New?

 v0.0.69
+* Bug fix for rotational springs.
+Exceptions were being thrown due to an inconsistent variable name.
 * Bug fix for rendering screenshots.
 The ability to interact with the render window was being disabled after the first screenshot had been taken, forcing subsequent screenshots to use the same view as the first one.

 v0.0.68